 Throughout the years, human beings have protected their possessions from other people and natural disasters like fire.
-It is known that Egyptians buried their valuables in the Pyramids.
-The first safe installation recorded belonged to Pharaoh Ramses II, and this dates back the 13th century before Christ.
-The safe was found in his tomb, and it was a wooden box with a similar locking system to the pin and tumbler that we use today.
+Egyptians buried their valuables in the Pyramids.
+The first safe installation recorded belonged to Pharaoh Ramses II, and this dates back to the 13th century before Christ.
+They found the safe in his tomb, and it was a wooden box with a similar locking system to the pin and tumbler that we use today.

-To be fair, several civilizations were working on their locking systems during those times.
-Romans, for example, developed locks to protect their merchandise, these locks were secured by lugs.
-By the Renaissance, the need for security systems was rising, and these systems became more sophisticated due to the boom of architecture and design.
-These types of locks were not made for security purposed like the one’s locksmith Miami install but as a way to display their art.
+Several civilizations were working on their locking systems during those times.
+Romans, for example, developed locks to protect their merchandise; lugs secured these locks.
+By the Renaissance, the need for security systems rose, and these systems became more sophisticated due to the boom of architecture and design.
+These locks were not made for security purposes like the one’s Park West Locksmith services install but as a way to display their art.
 Most of the security at the time depended on gadgets like hidden keyholes.

 Safe Technology After The Middle Ages

 During the 16th century, there were new mechanisms for locking safes that replaced the key system.
 When safecrackers began opening the locks with a crowbar or even blowing them with a gun put in the keyhole, some of these mechanisms included the dial plates where the user had to dial a code with rotating disks- similar to old telephones.
 The ancient alarm system where a bell would ring if the safe was touched and coded locks required a password.

 Usually, both numbers and letters eventually replaced the whole key mechanism in safes.
 The decoration was still crucial during these times, and locks were painted in bright colors and adorned with some patterns.
 However, over time, looks started to fade and became a secondary aspect of security, which became the first concern.